techednelson/Wikipedia-Viewer/README.md

 # FreeCodeCamp-Challenge | Intermediate Front End Development Project

-# Build a Tribute Page
+# Build a Wikipedia Viewer

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/wGqEga/.